-- M.S.
-Program: CPT can be taken in conjunction with CSE 596 (Internship in Research), CSE 523/524 (Advanced Project in Computer Science I and II), or CSE 599 (M.S.
-Thesis Research). - CPT can be taken in conjunction with CSE 596 at most once.
-The student must provide a description of the duties to be performed as part of the internship and emphasize the educational/research value of the employment, and the internship's relevance to the student's course of study. - If CPT is taken in conjunction with CSE 523/524 or CSE 599, the work to be performed as part of the training must be an integral part of the student's M.S. project or thesis, whichever applies.
-The student must submit a description of the work to be performed during the training and explain how it is integral to the project or thesis. - Ph.D. program: CPT can be taken in conjunction with CSE 696 (Ph.D.
-Internship in Research) or CSE 699 (Ph.D.
-Dissertation Research). - CPT can be taken in conjunction with CSE 696 at most twice.
-The student must provide a description of the duties to be performed as part of the internship and emphasize the educational/research value of the employment. - If CPT is taken in conjunction with CSE 699, it must be an integral part of the student's Ph.D. thesis work.
+- MS Program: CPT can be taken in conjunction with CSE 596 (Internship in Research), CSE 523/524 (Advanced Project in Computer Science I and II), or CSE 599 (MS Thesis Research). - CPT can be taken in conjunction with CSE 596.
+Consistent with the requirements of CSE 596, the student must provide a description of the duties to be performed as part of the internship and emphasize the educational/research value of the employment, and the internship's relevance to the student's course of study. - If CPT is taken in conjunction with CSE 523/524 or CSE 599, the work to be performed as part of the training must be an integral part of the student's MS project or thesis, whichever applies.
+The student must submit a description of the work to be performed during the training and explain how it is integral to the project or thesis. - PhD program: CPT can be taken in conjunction with CSE 696 (PhD Internship in Research) or CSE 699 (PhD Dissertation Research). - CPT can be taken in conjunction with CSE 696.
+The student must provide a description of the duties to be performed as part of the internship and emphasize the educational/research value of the employment.

+If CPT is taken in conjunction with CSE 699, it must be an integral part of the student's PhD thesis work.
 The student must submit a description of the work to be performed as part of the training and explain how it is integral to the dissertation research.